Estimating the Personality of White-Box Language Models: Related Work

-Recent works have explored multiple biases that are learned by language models, which may sometimes be at odds with the prevailing societal values.~\citep{bolukbasi2016man} quantitatively demonstrate that word-embeddings contain biases in their geometry that reflect gender stereotypes present in the broader society.~\citep{sheng2019woman} perform experiments to analyze different textual contexts where biases can occur for different demographics in NLG systems. ~\citep{bordia2019identifying} evaluate the magnitude of gender bias in word-level language models that are trained on a text corpus.
-The authors~\citep{nadeem2020stereoset} evaluate popular models like BERT~\citep{devlin2018bert}, GPT2~\citep{radford2019language}, and XLNET~\citep{yang2019xlnet} using a large scale dataset and show that these models exhibit strong stereotypical biases in four domains: gender, profession, race, and religion.
-Our work is complementary to all these studies in the following sense: While we aim to understand human tendencies captured by language models similar to these prior studies, our narrow but well defined focus on characterizing the learned personality traits and potentially altering them is different and novel, as well as a first of its kind.
+Recent works have explored multiple societal biases that are learned by language models, which may sometimes be at odds with the prevailing societal values.~\cite{bolukbasi2016man} demonstrated quantitatively that word embeddings contain biases in their geometry that reflect gender stereotypes present in the broader society.~\cite{sheng2019woman} performed an experiment analyzing different textual contexts where biases can occur for different demographics in text samples generated using the state-of-the-art language models. ~\cite{bordia2019identifying} evaluated the magnitude of gender bias in word-level language models that are trained on WikiText-2 and CNN/Daily Mail datasets.~\cite{nadeem2020stereoset} evaluated popular models such as BERT~\citep{devlin2018bert}, GPT-2~\citep{radford2019language} and XLNet~\citep{yang2019xlnet} using StereoSet dataset and show that these models exhibit strong stereotypical biases in the following four domains: gender, profession, race, and religion.
+We note that our work is complementary to all these studies in the following sense.
+While we aim to understand human tendencies captured by language models similar to these prior studies, our narrow but well-defined focus on characterizing the learned personality traits and potentially altering them is a differentiating factor, as well as a first of its kind.